VictoriaNVA/VictoriaNVA/README.md

 ## Hi there!

-Undergraduate fresh out of Anglia Ruskin University, most comfortable coding in C# and Kotlin.
+Anglia Ruskin University Computer Science undergraduate, most comfortable coding in C# and Kotlin.
 What I love about coding the most is the challenge and the satisfaction of solving problems and creating something tangible
 - 🔭 Currently most interested in Mobile App Development
 - 🌱 Looking to learn more about Cloud technologies (Azure)
 - ⚡ I am a very creative person and my side hobbies are drawing and playing guitar